 Major pieces of equipment and equipment systems are:

 - Multiple rosette systems, from 6 to 36 sampling bottles

 - 2 shore-based data processing and archiving systems

 - 3 AA3 4-channel nutrient analyzers for PO4, SiO3, NO2, NO3

 - 1 MOCNESS sampling system with single 1m square square frames

 - Full ocean depth electronic package and spares

 - Shore-based laboratories, shop, and calibration facilities

-The GDC Steering Committee, composed of geological staff, monitors the GDC operations and has formulated the following policies (1) u/w data collected on SIO vessels are the property of the institution and are checked out from GDC following microfilming, for on-campus use only, except where prior arrangements have been made, and (2) data are checked out with the understanding that ultimately all original records will be returned to GDC for permanent archiving.
-A chief scientist, whether or not from SIO, may place a two year proprietary hold restricting access to the data; otherwise the data are available to any SIO student or staff member during this period, following which copies of the data will be sent to the appropriate national data center.
-Exceptions to these procedures, especially those involving non-SIO chief scientists, should be cleared prior to the cruise with the GDC Steering Committee via the u/w curator, who can also provide a detailed policy statement.
+The GDC Steering Committee, composed of geological staff, monitors the GDC operations and has formulated the following policies (1) u/w data collected on Scripps vessels are the property of the institution and are accessed from the GDC for on-campus use only, except where prior arrangements have been made, and (2) data are accessed with the understanding that ultimately GDC will retain them for permanent archiving.
+A chief scientist, whether or not from Scripps, may place a two year proprietary hold restricting access to the data; otherwise the data are available to any Scripps student or staff member during this period, following which copies of the data will be sent to the appropriate national data center.
+Exceptions to these procedures, especially those involving non-Scripps chief scientists, should be cleared prior to the cruise with the GDC Steering Committee via the u/w curator, who can also provide a detailed policy statement.